-The coupling coefficients computed by the routing mechanism model the part-whole relationships between capsules of two consecutive capsule layers, as displayed in Fig.~\ref{fig:capsnet_vs_remcaps}.
-Assigning parts to objects (namely learning how each object is composed), is a challenging task.
-One of the main goal of the routing algorithm is to extract a parse tree of these relationships.
-Given the $\xi$-th input of class $j$, an ideal parse tree for a primary capsule $i$ detecting one of the parts of the entity in the input $\xi$ would ideally lead to
+The coupling coefficients computed by the routing mechanism model are the part-whole relationships between capsules of two consecutive layers.
+Assigning parts to objects (namely, learning how each object is composed) is challenging.
+One of the main goals of the routing algorithm is to extract a parse tree of these relationships.
+For example, given the $\xi$-th input of class $j$, an ideal parse tree for a capsule $i$ detecting one of the discriminative parts of the entity in the input $\xi$ would ideally lead to

-This means that the routing process is able to carve a parse tree out of the CapsNet which explains perfectly the relationships between parts and wholes.
-One of the problems of this routing procedure is that there is no constraint on how strong a parse tree should be.
-In this section we present our techinque REM, first showing how to extract a parse tree and then how to build stronger parse trees.
-The pipeline of our method is depicted in Fig.~\ref{fig:pipeline}.
+where $\mathbb{1}_{y^{(\xi)}}$ is the one-hot encoding for the target class $y^{(\xi)}$ of the $\xi$-th sample.
+This means that the routing process can carve a parse tree out of the CapsNet, which explains perfectly the relationships between parts and wholes.
+One of the problems of this routing procedure is that there is no constraint on how many parse trees there should be.
+Consequently, a primary capsule can be connected with high probabilities to more than one output capsule.
+Furthermore, CapsNets have a high number of trainable parameters, and there might be too many active primary capsules, so in this setting, finding the agreements between capsules can be problematic~\cite{renzulli}.
+In this section, we present our techniques first to extract fewer parse trees and then how to visualize these parse trees.